Carnell Tate

 Stats at Pro Football Reference

-Tate was born on January 19, 2005, in Chicago, Illinois, and attended Marist High School his freshman and sophomore years.
-His freshman year he caught 28 passes for 444 yards and five touchdowns, with his sophomore year being cancelled due to the COVID-19 pandemic.[1]
+Tate was born on January 19, 2005, and grew up in Chicago, Illinois, where he attended Marist High School his freshman and sophomore years.
+As a freshman, he caught 28 passes for 444 yards and five touchdowns, with his sophomore year being cancelled due to the COVID-19 pandemic.[1]
 Prior to his junior year in 2021, he transferred to IMG Academy in Bradenton, Florida.[2]

 Tate was a five-star recruit and ranked as the No. 22 prospect nationally at the end of the recruiting cycle.
 He received 37 total scholarships in his time at IMG, including schools such as Ohio State, Tennessee, LSU, Alabama, and Arizona.
 On June 20th, 2022, Tate officially announced his commitment to Ohio State.[3][4]